Graeme Burton prison attack: Inmate Te Ariki Poulgrain sentenced

 He had taken the time to offer Justice Venning a hand-written letter showing insight into the factors influencing his offending, the court heard.

-"For a young man with the difficulties that he has, that is commendable."
+"For a young man with the difficulties that he has, that is commendable," Pecotic said.

 Justice Venning said for "serious violence" of this kind, the need to hold the person responsible accountable and deter others in the prison environment were relevant considerations.